 Why OIPC Exists

 The Ohio Invasive Plants Council is a coalition of agencies, organizations, and individuals throughout Ohio concerned about the introduction, spread, and control of invasive, non-native plants in Ohio's natural habitats.
 OIPC promotes public awareness of invasive species issues and encourages land management and research to detect invasive species and prevent new invasions into natural ecosystems.
-OIPC was formed as a 501(c)(3)not-for-profit organization in 2005 as a result of efforts in the late 1990's to improve awareness of the threats of invasive plants.
+OIPC was formed as a 501(c)(3)not-for-profit organization in 2005 to improve awareness of the threats of invasive plants.

 Invasive Plants Recently Featured on The Ohio Channel